turingschool-examples/backend_mod_1_prework/day_0/README.md

 We sometimes refer to the Terminal as the "Command Line", since we are using it to enter commands to the computer.

-Now, let's create a directory structure to store all of your code. open a terminal with Spotlight search (`Command + Space`), type "terminal" and hit enter.
+Now, let's create a directory structure to store all of your code.
+Open a terminal with Spotlight search (`Command + Space`), type "terminal" and hit enter.
 Enter these commands into your terminal:

 ```
 $ cd ~